Eco Friendly Facts – Plastic/Paper Bag Problems & Dangers. Visit us at Custom Green Promos.

 -Arctic ice is rapidly disappearing, and the region may have its first completely ice free summer by 2040 or earlier.
 Polar bears and indigenous cultures are already suffering from the sea-ice loss.

-- Glaciers and mountain snows are rapidly melting—for example, Montana’s Glacier National Park now has only 27 glaciers, versus 150 in 1910.
+- Glaciers and mountain snows are rapidly melting.
+For example, Montana’s Glacier National Park now has only 27 glaciers.
+This is versus 150 in 1910.
 In the Northern Hemisphere, thaws also come a week earlier in spring and freezes begin a week later.

-- Coral reefs, which are highly sensitive to small changes in water temperature, suffered the worst bleaching- or die-off in response to stress- ever recorded in 1998, with some areas seeing bleach rates of 70 percent.
+- Coral reefs, which are highly sensitive to small changes in water temperature, suffered the worst bleaching- or die-off in response to stress- ever recorded in 1998.
+This was with some areas seeing bleach rates of 70 percent.
 Experts expect these sorts of events to increase in frequency and intensity in the next 50 years as sea temperatures rise.

 - An upsurge in the amount of extreme weather events, such as wildfires, heat waves, and strong tropical storms, is also attributed in part to climate change by some experts.